 Under Goebel's tutelege, 13 Tigers have earned all-conference accolades, the most post-season conference awards by a Memphis squad in program history.
 Connor Glennon was named Co-Freshman of the Year in 2012 and Player of the Year in 2013.
 Glennon, Johnny Grimal and David O'Leary all earned first team singles honors in 2012, with Glennon and Grimal repeating all-conference singles honors in 2013, adding an all-conference nod for Joe Salisbury.
 In doubles, the teams of Glennon and David Henry and David O'Hare and Joe Salisbury earned nods to the doubles first team in 2012 and O'Hare and Salisbury earned a second consecutive honor in 2013.

-Goebel has coached one of the most decorated Tigers in men's tennis, Jorge Vazquez, who became the second Memphis Tiger in the program's history to be named first team All-C-USA in 2008-09.
+Goebel has coached some of the most decorated Tigers in men's tennis, including Jorge Vazquez, who became the second Memphis Tiger in the program's history to be named first team All-C-USA in 2008-09.
 Vazquez joined former-Tiger and current-Lady Tiger head coach Lee Taylor Walker, who was named to the C-USA All-Decade team in 2005.
 Vazquez peaked at the No. 51 spot in the College Tennis Online rankings during the 2009 season, after earning wins over four players ranked among the Top 125 tennis players in the nation, two of which were Top 50 players.
 Vazquez finished the season ranked No. 106 in the country.

 Former Tiger Amrit Narasimhan is currently playing professionally on the ATP tour.
 Narasimhan was the 2007 C-USA Newcomer of the Year while playing for Goebel.
 He also earned All-C-USA Singles Second Team and C-USA All-Academic Team honors while playing for Memphis.